djuelg/Neuronizer/README.md

 * Add, remove and update ToDo lists
 * Sort them as you wish
 * Designed for simple and fast usage
-* Secure storage of data, on device only
+* Encrypted storage of data, on device only
 * Create widgets
 * Categorization in ToDo lists
 * Mark tasks as done